Chico-dev/google-homepage/README.md

-Google home page clone, first project using HTML and CSS.
+Google home page clone using only HTML and CSS.